s-p-a-c-e

 Fred Moten

-( ) are symbols that denote an interference in the text, a word, a sentence, or a whole section of text.
+( ) denote an interference in the text, a word, a sentence, or a whole section of text.
 What is inside the two parentheses is additional, supplementary information, simultaneously within and separated from the main text.
 Through this enclosure, known as bracketing, parts are delimited in terms of content or functionally altered.
 The empty space made visible by this artifice (emptiness, as we know, is not visible per se) is intended to provide space for alternative narratives and squeaked perspectives.
 Brackets within a word hold meaning in a contradictory and often paradoxical ambiguity (confusion possibly bringing clarity) that allow for an unstable, open-ended viewing of content.
-The space as a place of a transfer, a (trans)action, a transformation.
+Empty space and non-space mark a place of transfer, (trans)action and transversality.
 A space where simultaneously nothing and everything happens.

 When Our Lips Speak Together, in which [Luce] Irigaray critiques both unitary and binary ways of thinking by focusing on the morphology of the labial lips.
 They are the 'sex which is not one.'
 They are not one, but also not two.
 They make a circle that is always self-touching, an autoerotic mandorla.